irakli-ka/React_App-Games_Library/README.md

 Video game library using ![RAWG](https://rawg.io/apidocs) api.
 Hosted on ![Netlify](https://react-final-gameslibrary.netlify.app/#/).
 Most info gets cached so it takes barely any time to load when refreshing or switching pages.
 The list is saved in localstorage as well as Dark/Light mode preference.
+Search happens on `Enter` key press while inside searchbar.
+To clear search results and go back to default games displayed, clear the searchbar field and press `Enter` or refresh the page.
+The games load automatically as you scroll.

 ## Installation